nat-20/ORACLE-ddos/README.md

 It is possible that in the middle of the tool execution could appear the next issue: "sudo: pip2.7: command not found".
 The solution is to open the file ($ONOS_ROOT/tools/dev/p4vm/install-p4-tools.sh) and change all "pip2.7" by "pip".
 Then, run the file again.

 ## Prepering the TEST environment

-Firt, download this repository in the home
+- First, download ORACLE_ddos repository into the /home of you virtual machine.
+-